 “I don’t care who you are, I don’t care what your status is,” Turner said Monday.
 “I do not want you to run the risk of losing your life or [that of] a family member because you’re concerned about (Senate Bill) 4 or anything else."

 Tatiauna Holland is the owner and managing attorney of Holland Law Firm, PLLC, a full-service immigration law firm.
 The Holland Law Firm, PLLC assists clients in all immigration matters, including deportation defense, adjustment of status or green cards, citizenship and naturalization, DACA, and more.

-Contact the Holland Law Firm, PLLC at (936) 539-6882 or submit an online form to schedule an appointment at our office located just north of Houston.
+Contact the Holland Law Firm, PLLC at (832) 328-7877 or submit an online form to schedule an appointment at our office located in the Greenspoint Area of Houston, Texas.
 We proudly serve clients throughout Houston, Conroe, Kingwood, Humble, Waller, Magnolia, and surrounding areas.